4 cards for $30 or 7 cards for $50

 Which brings me to:

-My Ethics and Boundaries
+My Ethics & Boundaries

-The Decks I Use
+The Decks I Use:

 When you read with me, I’ll give you the option to choose from two decks.
 But I can also choose for you, if that’s preferred.
 As a compliment to your tarot cards I will always have you pull from a second oracle deck, which I will introduce later.